Michael B. Jordan biography

 After Parenthood, Michael began working more in feature films.
 In 2012, he starred in the sci-fi thriller Chronicle .
 The film follows a group of Portland teenagers who develop superpowers after getting exposed to a mysterious substance.
 Next, he played a supporting role in Anthony Hemingway’s 2012 film Redtails, which tells the story of the first African-American pilots to fly in a combat squadron in World War II.
 Michael added a third film to his resumé that year with Sebastian Guiterrez’s crime drama, Hotel Noir.

 In 2013, Michael played the lead role in Ryan Coogler’s Fruitville Station, which chronicles the true story of Oscar, a 22-year-old who was shot and killed by police while waiting at a subway station.
 Michael earned critical acclaim for his performance and the film on both the Grand Jury Prize for Dramatic Feature and the Audience Award for U.S. Dramatic Film at the 2013 Sundance Film Festival.

 Michael then completed filming Tom Gormican’s feature film debut, titled, Are We Officially Dating?
 The romantic comedy is about a group of Manhattan bachelors and co-stars Zac Efron, Imogen Poots and Miles Teller.
-More recently, he starred in Fantastic Four alongside Miles Teller and in Creed (2015) alongside Sylvester Stallone.
-He played the supporting role of Erik Killmonger in Black Panther (2018), starring Chadwick Boseman, and has also reprised his role in Creed II (2018).
+He starred in Fantastic Four alongside Miles Teller and played Adonis Creed in Creed (2015) alongside Sylvester Stallone.
+He went on to play the villain Erik Killmonger in Black Panther (2018), starring Chadwick Boseman, and has also reprised his role in Creed II (2018).